Justice and Corrections Standing Capacity (JCSC)

 The team’s main functions are: (1) Starting-up justice and corrections components in peace operations and special political missions; (2) Reinforcing existing United Nations field operations in the areas of justice and corrections by providing time-limited and targeted support; and (3) Conducting needs assessments and reviews of justice and corrections components.

-The JCSC also carries out rule of law assessments in non-mission settings such as Burkina Faso, the Gambia and Ghana, and contributed to studies on rule of law and human rights transitions in Liberia and Darfur.
+The JCSC also carries out rule of law assessments in non-mission settings such as Burkina Faso, Gabon, the Gambia, Ghana and Senegal and contributed to studies on rule of law and human rights transitions in Liberia and Darfur.
 Since 2019, JCSC activities have been reinforced through a generous contribution from the Federal Government of Germany.